2026 ACAT BOARD CANDIDATES

 Candidates for ACAT Board of Directors

-*Five positions on ACAT’s 9-seat board are up for election on Jan.
-23 at the ACAT annual meeting from 11-2PM at the Megan Room in Anchorage (6591 A Street, Anchorage ).
+*Four positions on ACAT’s 9-seat board are up for election on Jan.
+23, 2026 at the ACAT annual meeting from 6-8PM at Megan Room (6591 A Street, Anchorage ).
 The seats are for 2-year terms.
-The five candidates are listed below in alphabetical order.
-Nominations can also be made at the meeting Saturday.
-All five were approved by the nominations committee.
+The four candidates are listed below in alphabetical order.
+Nominations can also be made at the annual meeting.
 For more information about the elections or board meeting, email info@acat.org

 Mark Houston